 Everyone experiences some form of Option B. We all deal with loss: jobs lost, loves lost, lives lost.
 The question is not whether these things will happen but how we face them when they do.
 Sandberg’s new book, Option B, weaves her experiences of coping with adversity with new findings from her co-author, the award-winning psychologist Adam Grant, and other social scientists.
 The book features stories of people who recovered from personal and professional hardship, including illness, injury, divorce, job loss, sexual assault and imprisonment.
 These people did more than recover – many of them became stronger.

-In this special Intelligence Squared event on June 24th, Sandberg will be joined by Malala Yousafzai, the Pakistani schoolgirl who was shot by the Taliban for speaking up for women’s education.
+In this special Intelligence Squared in June 2017, Sandberg was joined by Malala Yousafzai, the Pakistani schoolgirl who was shot by the Taliban for speaking up for women’s education.
 She refused to be silenced, and her recovery, bravery and stoicism have made her an international role model.
 In 2014 she became the youngest ever winner of the Nobel Peace Prize.
-Sandberg and Yousafzai, in conversation with Grant, will explore how even after the most devastating events, we can learn to find deeper meaning and appreciation in our lives and rediscover joy.
-They will discuss how we can help others in crisis, raise strong children, and create resilient families, communities, and workplaces.
+Sandberg and Yousafzai, in conversation with Grant, explored how even after the most devastating events, we can learn to find deeper meaning and appreciation in our lives and rediscover joy.
+They discussed how we can help others in crisis, raise strong children, and create resilient families, communities, and workplaces.
 Many of these lessons can be applied to our everyday struggles, allowing us to brave whatever lies ahead.